Skip to content

 0.5 / 1

-The company expects its suppliers to commit to zero conversion of undisturbed natural ecosystems.
-However, it is unclear if the commitment covers all the suppliers.
-Hence awarded only partial points.
+The company's commitment to zero conversion of undisturbed natural ecosystems also applies to its suppliers.
+However, it is unclear if it covers all suppliers.

 • Y